geospace-code/nc4fortran/README.md

 meson test -C build
 ```

-Meson &ge; 0.53.0 has enhanced NetCDF dependency finding and is recommended.
 To include nc4fortran as a Meson subproject, in the master project meson.build (that uses nc4fortran) have like:

 ```meson